-2022-535

-SW SECOND AND SW FOURTH
+2022-536 SW SECOND AND SW FOURTH MULTIMODAL CORRIDORS VISION(ing)

-MULTIMODAL CORRIDORS

-VISION(in a)

 DOWNTOWN GAINESVILLE <

 In many cases, planning and visioning documents create excitement at the onset and through the visioning process; however, most projects die at this stage.
 Therefore, implementation strategies are necessary to ensure that projects are pulled 'off the shelf' and into reality.